rhaulcy/wtp-eecs-2018/pset2/README.md

     return x + 1
 ```

 Run this code.
 We will now go through some examples using these functions.
-Fill in the question marks from what you see in your interactive display.
+Answer all the bolded questions by commenting in `print_vs_return.py`.

-What happens when we call the functions below?
-(Try getting the answer on your own and use IDLE only to check your answer).
+**What happens when we call the functions below?
+(Try getting the answer on your own and use IDLE only to check your answer).**

 Example 1:
 ```